guidsdo/eisd/README.md

   Usage: eisd <command> [options] <directories...>

   Options:
     -a, --async                             Execute commands async across all folders, output will be a mess -e, --allowErrors                       Allow errors (at default we stop when there is one).
-NOTE: always true when in async mode -h, --help                 output usage information
+NOTE: always true when in async mode
+    -d, --envDirectories [environment_key]  Environment variable that contains the directories, for example a package.json config car would be: npm_config_myVar
+    -h, --help                              output usage information
 ```

 ## Examples